Meat: Ethical issues

-Philosophy

 The founders of Western philosophy disagreed about the ethics of eating meat.
 Plato's Republic has Socrates describe the ideal state as vegetarian.
 Pythagoras believed that humans and animals were equal and therefore disapproved of meat consumption, as did Plutarch, whereas Zeno and Epicurus were vegetarian but allowed meat-eating in their philosophy.
 Conversely, Aristotle's Politics assert that animals, as inferior beings, exist to serve humans, including as food.
 Augustine drew on Aristotle to argue that the universe's natural hierarchy allows humans to eat animals, and animals to eat plants.
 Enlightenment philosophers were likewise divided.
-Descartes wrote that animals are merely animated machines, and Kant considered them inferior beings for lack of discernment; means rather than ends.
-But Voltaire and Rousseau disagreed.
-The latter argued that meat-eating is a social rather than a natural act, because children are not interested in meat.
+Descartes wrote that animals were merely animated machines, while Kant considered them inferior beings for lack of discernment: means rather than ends.
+But Voltaire and Rousseau disagreed; Rousseau argued that meat-eating is a social rather than a natural act, because children are not interested in meat.

 Later philosophers examined the changing practices of eating meat in the modern age as part of a process of detachment from animals as living beings.
 Norbert Elias, for instance, noted that in medieval times cooked animals were brought to the table whole, but that since the Renaissance only the edible parts are served, which are no longer recognizably part of an animal.
-Modern eaters, according to Noëlie Vialles, demand an "ellipsis" between meat and dead animals; for instance, calves' eyes are no longer considered a delicacy as in the Middle Ages, but provoke disgust.
-Even in the English language, distinctions emerged between animals and their meat, such as between cattle and beef, pigs and pork.
-Fernand Braudel wrote that since the European diet of the 15th and 16th century was particularly heavy in meat, European colonialism helped export meat-eating across the globe, as colonized peoples took up the culinary habits of their colonizers, which they associated with wealth and power.
+Modern eaters, according to Noëlie Vialles, demand an "ellipsis" between meat and dead animals.
+Fernand Braudel wrote that since the European diet of the 15th and 16th century was particularly heavy in meat, European colonialism helped export meat-eating across the globe, as colonized peoples took up the culinary habits of their colonizers.

 Religious traditions

-The religion of Jainism has always opposed eating meat, and there are also schools of Buddhism and Hinduism that condemn the eating of meat.

-Jewish dietary rules (Kashrut) allow certain (kosher) meat and forbid other (treif).
-The rules include prohibitions on the consumption of unclean animals (such as pork, shellfish including mollusca and crustacea, and most insects), and mixtures of meat and milk.

-Similar rules apply in Islamic dietary laws: The Quran explicitly forbids meat from animals that die naturally, blood, the meat of swine (porcine animals, pigs), and animals dedicated to other than Allah (either undedicated or dedicated to idols) which are haram as opposed to halal.
+Among the Indian religions, Jainism opposes the eating of meat, while some schools of Buddhism and Hinduism advocate but do not mandate vegetarianism.
+Some Sikh groups oppose eating any meat.
+Jewish Kashrut dietary rules allow certain (kosher) meat and forbid other (treif) meat.
+Similar rules apply in Islamic dietary laws: The Quran explicitly forbids meat from animals that die naturally, blood, and the meat of pigs, which are haram, forbidden, as opposed to halal, allowed.

-Sikhism forbids meat of slowly slaughtered animals ("kutha") and prescribes killing animals with a single strike ("jhatka"), but some Sikh groups oppose eating any meat.